-The inner ear helps with both hearing and balance.
+The inner ear helps with hearing and balance.
 It contains fluid and thousands of tiny hair cells inside.
-We “hear” sound when these hair cells move, transforming the vibrations into electrical signals your brain interprets as sound.
+We hear sound when these hair cells move.
+They transform the vibrations into electrical signals that your brain interprets as sound.
 Different hair cells move with different sounds.
-When these hair cells or the hearing nerve itself are damaged, sensorineural hearing loss occurs.
+When you damage the hair cells or the nerve, sensorineural hearing loss occurs.
 This is the most common form of hearing loss.

-Sensorineural hearing loss is permanent because there is no way to repair the damaged hairs.
-It generally affects both ears, though not necessarily equally.
+Sensorineural hearing loss is permanent.
+There is no way to repair the damaged hairs.
+It generally affects both ears, though it may not be equal.
 Hearing aids are usually beneficial to patients with this type of hearing loss.

-There are many causes of sensorineural hearing loss; however, aging and chronic exposure to noise are the biggest culprits.
-Most common causes include:
+There are many causes of sensorineural hearing loss.
+Aging and chronic exposure to noise are the biggest culprits.
+Most common causes include to following.

 - Noise exposure, particularly loud noises